-When you get down to the lower levels, there is a greater chance of sucking water and impurities into the feed line.
-This can clog the nozzle and prevent the burner from operating properly, upping the risk that you'll need to schedule a service call very likely.
+When you let your oil get too low, there is also a greater chance that water and impurities will be sucked into the feed line.
+This can clog the nozzle and prevent the burner from operating properly, upping the risk that you'll need to schedule a service call.
 You can save yourself the trouble by keeping the minimum fuel level above that four-inch point, but it's even better to always keep the tank at least half full if possible.

-Aside from buying fuel when prices are low, some of the best ways to save money on heating costs are to keep the furnace tuned, set back the thermostat at night (5 degrees or more) and air seal and insulate the house.
+Aside from buying fuel when prices are low, some of the best ways to save money on heating costs are to keep up with annual heater maintenance, set back the thermostat at night (five degrees or more), and air seal and insulate the house.

-Another option is get a full service oil contract where your oil provider will track your oil usage using a calculation of heating degree days.
+Another option is to get a full-service oil contract where your oil provider will track your usage using a calculation of heating degree days.
 They will then schedule your oil delivery before your tank gets too low and ensure that you never run out.

 If you live in the Delaware Valley/Greater Philadelphia area and would like to find comfort within your home, visit our website or give us a call at 215 - 245 - 3200 to learn more.